Battle of Wireless Ridge: Background

-Four days after Goose Green, Chaundler joined 2 Para.
-After debriefing the battalion's officers about Goose Green and the events following, he vowed that the unit would never again go into action without fire support.
+Four days after Goose Green, Chaundler formally joined 2 Para.
+Following a comprehensive debrief of the battalion's officers concerning the Battle of Goose Green and its aftermath, he vowed that the battalion would never again conduct an assault without assured fire-support.
+The battalion was air-lifted From Fitzroy by Sea King helicopters to Bluff Cove Peak, where it remained in reserve while the initial line of defensive hills Two Sisters, Mount Longdon and Mount Harriet fell to British forces.

-From Fitzroy, 2 Para were moved by helicopter to Bluff Cove Peak where they were held in reserve.
-The first line of hills: Two Sisters, Mount Longdon and Mount Harriet, were taken.
-Three other hills were then slated to be captured: Mount Tumbledown by the Scots Guards, Mount William by the Gurkhas and Wireless Ridge by 2 Para.
-The final phase of 3 Commando Brigade's campaign, the battle for Stanley, would follow the capture of these hills.

-On the morning of 13 June, it became clear that the attacks on Tumbledown had been successful, so 2 Para marched around the back of Mount Longdon to take up their positions for the assault on Wireless Ridge.
-As the action was expected to be concluded quickly, they took only their weapons and as much ammunition as possible, leaving most other gear behind in the camp.
-On Bluff Cove Peak, the Battalion's mortars and heavy machine guns were attacked by Argentine A-4 Skyhawks, which delayed their planned move forward, although they suffered no casualties.
+Subsequently, three further objectives were assigned for the advance on Port Stanley: Mount Tumbledown to the Scots Guards, Mount William to the Gurkhas, and Wireless Ridge to 2 Para, marking the penultimate phase of the 3 Commando Brigade's campaign.
+On the morning of 13 June, after the Scots Guards secured Mount Tumbledown, 2 Para manoeuvred around the rear of Mount Longdon to occupy their assembly positions for the attack on Wireless Ridge.
+Expecting the engagement to conclude swiftly, they carried only personal weapons and as much ammunition as possible, leaving surplus equipment at the reserve camp.
+While positioned on Bluff Cove Peak, the battalion's mortar and machine gun platoons were strafed by Argentine A-4 Skyhawk aircraft, delaying their forward movement but without incurring casualties.